smol-ai/ainews-web-2025/src/content/issues/24-12-26-ainews-deepseek-v3-671b-finegrained-moe-trained-for-dollar55m-usd-of-compute-on-15t-tokens.md

 date: '2024-12-27T01:18:46.567338Z'
 original_slug: ainews-deepseek-v3-671b-finegrained-moe-trained
 description: >-
-  DeepSeek v3 has launched with 671B MoE parameters, outperforming GPT-4o and Claude Sonnet-3.5 while being trained on 8-11x less compute, using only 2.788M H800 GPU hours compared to Llama 3’s 30.8M GPU hours.
-This open-source model is now available via Hugging Face with API support, marking a significant advancement in cost-efficient large language models.
+  DeepSeek has launched **DeepSeek-V3**, a 671B-parameter mixture-of-experts model trained on *14.8 trillion tokens* using only *2.788 million H800 GPU hours*, achieving performance that surpasses proprietary models like **GPT-4o** and **Claude Sonnet-3.5**.
+This open-source model emphasizes cost-effective training through algorithm-framework-hardware co-design and is now available via platforms like **Hugging Face** with commercial licensing, marking a significant milestone in democratizing advanced AI capabilities.
 tags:
-  - deepseek
-  - moe
-  - llama-3
-  - hugging-face
-  - open-source
-  - gpu-efficiency
+  - untagged
+companies: []
+models: []
+topics:
-  - large-language-models
+  - untagged
 ---